-The iBasso DX300 is the company’s latest DAP featuring a dual system controller, Snapdragon 660, Android 9, and a quad DAC implementation.
+Our review covers the iBasso DX300 which is a flagship DAP featuring Snapdragon 660, Android 9, and a quad DAC design.
 It is priced at $1199.

-Disclaimer: The iBasso DX300 was sent to us as a sample in exchange for our honest opinion in this review.
+Disclaimer: The iBasso DX300 was sent to us as a sample in exchange for our honest opinion.
 We thank iBasso for this opportunity.

 To learn more about iBasso products reviewed on Headfonics you can click here.